OskarZan/OskarZan/README.md

 - 👋 Hi, I’m @OskarZan
-- 👀 I’m interested in
+- 👀 I’m interested in live the life
 - 🌱 I’m currently learning in JavaScript, Java, Python, MySQL WorkBench
 - 💞️ I’m looking to collaborate on Google <3
 - 📫 How to reach me Goku, Vegetta77 and Steve Jobs